sammaadaniel30/practical2.sama.clemente.io/README.md

 Finished the page of Contact Me

 Finished the CSS file for the Contact Me page

+Addressed Problem 2.

+**07/12/2023**

+Uploaded a new image for the background of the Net Page.
+The other one has been removed as it had the same name to avoid any future to problems it was deleted from the repository.

+Finished the CSS file for the Net Page (ONLY NEEDING TO POST PARTNERS' LINKS TO WEBSITES)

+Finished the HTML for the Net Page

+Addressed Problem 3

 **CONCLUSIONS**